raddleverse/MimiBRICK.jl/README.md

 ensemble_or_map = "map"
 ```

-The following line of code performs the actual downscaling and saves the output files to the appropriate `results` directory.
+The following line of code performs the actual downscaling and saves the output files to the appropriate `results_dir` directory.
 ```julia
 years, lsl = downscale_brick(lon=lon, lat=lat, results_dir=results_dir, proj_or_hind=proj_or_hind, ensemble_or_map=ensemble_or_map, model_config=model_config, rcp_scenario=rcp_scenario)
 ```